 Eating Disorder Therapist

-Regina Verhelst is an Eating Disorder Therapist and Licensed Professional Counselor (LPC).
+Regina Verhelst (she/her/hers) is an Eating Disorder Therapist and Licensed Professional Counselor (LPC).
 While providing general mood and anxiety treatment, Regina specializes in working with clients with eating disorders and disordered eating.
-Regina provides individual and group counseling online and at the South Barrington location.
+Regina provides individual and group counseling online, in the Chicago Loop, and at the South Barrington location.